paploo/KerbalLaunch/README.txt

 USE

+Original 2012 Script:
   make && make run

+Importing into CLion (2020) resulted an the auto creation of a CMake file

 In the long run, this should output a reasonably optimal flight program for the rocket launch from Kerbin.